understandable-machine-intelligence-lab/Quantus/tests/README.md

 ### How to run tests

-Run all unit tests at once on all available CPU cores:
+Run all tests at once:

 ```shell
 pytest -n auto